tsenart/vegeta/README.md

 #### -ordering
 Specifies the ordering of target attack.
-The default is `random` and it will randomly pick one of the targets per request without ever choosing that target again.
+The default is `random` and it will randomly pick one of the targets per request.
-The other option is `sequential` and it does what you would expect it to do.
+The other option is `sequential` and it round-robins through the list of targets for each request.

 #### -output
 Specifies the output file to which the binary results will be written